FAQs (Frequently Asked Questions)

-We normally post up to five Pro and five Con comments per question.
-All comments are intended to be relevant, responsive, clear, concise, and properly sourced.
-They are not represented as science, but rather as a compilation of the best Pro, Con, or General Reference responses we can find on each site's core question and related issues
+Responses are intended to be relevant, responsive, clear, concise, and properly sourced.
+They represent our professionally researched and curated nonpartisan compilation of the best Pro, Con, or General Reference responses we can find or produce on each question we ask.

 Our sources include websites, magazines, newspapers, libraries, transcripts, videos, interviews, emails, legislation, direct correspondence, and more.